silentorbit/protobuf/README.markdown

  * Example.cs - Basic class declaration(based on .proto).
  * Example.Serializer.cs - Code for reading/writing the message.
- * ProtocolParser.cs - Helper functions for the backend, not related to the .proto specification.
+ * ProtocolParser.cs - Functions for reading and writing the protobuf wire format, static, not related to the contents of your .proto.

-If you generate code from multiple .proto files you only need to include one ProtocolParser.cs.
+If you generate code from multiple .proto files you must only include ProtocolParser.cs once in your project.

 ## Direct Contact, FeedBack, Bugs

-You can contact me using phq@silentorbit.com.
+You can contact me using phq@silentorbit.com .

 Public issues can also be submitted to the GitHub project page.

-# Licence
+# License

 All source code and generated code is licensed under GPLv3, see COPYING.GPLv3 for details.
-(Note that much of the generated code is a copy of the GPLv3 licenced code)
+(Note that much of the generated code is a direct copy of the GPLv3 licenced code)